 That said, I recommend putting your purse or baby bag in the basket if you’re using a single-seat shopping option.

 I cannot say much about the kid buggy board, because my toddler refuses to use it and it’s been months.
-I’ll update when he decides it’s cool enough for him I guess.
+I’ll update when he decides it’s cool enough for him I guess (1 year later it’s still a no-go).

 It’s easy to take apart and reassemble, and you don’t need any help to do so.
 It’s also durable with a large canopy that keeps the skin safe.

 Now, I’ll be brutally honest.
-I think Cybex is the best single to double stroller, but once your newborn is able to sit it’s definitely better to get a side by side stroller (unless you live in places like Italy, then you won’t be able to enter anywhere with it.
+I think Cybex is the best single to double stroller and it was a perfect solution for when the second child was a newborn.
+But, once your newborn is able to sit it’s definitely better to get a side-by-side stroller (unless you live in places like Italy, then you won’t be able to enter anywhere with it.